YaLTeR/BunnymodXT/README.md

 Many of these dependencies can be installed from a package manager.

-To build, run the following commands, replacing `path/to/rapidjson/base/dir` with path to the RapidJSON base directory:

     git clone https://github.com/YaLTeR/BunnymodXT
     cd BunnymodXT
     git submodule update --init --recursive
     mkdir build
     cd build
-    cmake -DRapidJSON_ROOT=path/to/rapidjson/base/dir -Wno-dev ..
+    cmake -Wno-dev ..
     make

-Note that `-DBOOST_ROOT` is not required as CMake should be able to find the location of Boost in your system.
-In case it couldn't, you need to specify it manually like the case on Windows.
+Note that `-DBOOST_ROOT` and `-DRapidJSON_ROOT` are not required as CMake should be able to find the location of these libraries in your system.
+In case it couldn't, you need to specify them manually like the case on Windows.